-Deepwater drilling is a special area of expertise for Halliburton and a particularly dangerous area of offshore oil work.
-The company already had operations and drilling sites near many of the world’s deep regions and this helped it seamlessly move into the specialty with logistical advantages and years of experience in offshore work already in place.
+Deepwater drilling is a particular area of expertise for Halliburton and a hazardous area of offshore oil work.
+The company already had operations and drilling sites near many of the world’s deep regions.
+This helped it seamlessly move into the specialty with logistical advantages and years of experience in offshore work already in place.

 The locations in which Halliburton offers deepwater support and services include more than 80 countries and remote locations like the Arctic, the Eastern Mediterranean, and East Africa.
 The company uses technology to reach these remote and challenging sites.

 The Deepwater Horizon Controversy

-Deepwater drilling is challenging and it has gotten Halliburton in trouble, most famously in the Deepwater Horizon explosion on the BP oil rig in the Gulf of Mexico in 2010.
+Deepwater drilling is challenging, and it has gotten Halliburton in trouble, most famously in the Deepwater Horizon explosion on the BP oil rig in the Gulf of Mexico in 2010.

-Halliburton was responsible for the cementing on the oil well and an investigation revealed that the cementing was deficient.
-This was found to be a direct cause of the blow out that led to the biggest oil spill offshore in U.S. history.
+Halliburton was responsible for the cementing on the oil well.
+An investigation revealed that the cementing was deficient.
+This was found to be a direct cause of the blowout that led to the biggest oil spill offshore in U.S. history.

 Halliburton claims to be dedicated to safety and to put it ahead of all else.
 The company expects every employee to put safety first in everything they do.

 Worker Accidents, Injuries, and Fatalities

-In spite of this commitment to safety for all workers, Halliburton does not have a perfect record.
-One of the most recent incidents that occurred in 2016 led to the death of one worker and injuries for two others.
+Despite this commitment to safety for all workers, Halliburton does not have a perfect record.
+One of the most recent incidents in 2016 led to the death of one worker and injuries to two others.
 It occurred at the site of an oil well.

 Not all maritime accidents occur in the water.
-In 2016 a helicopter carrying workers going form a North Sea oil rig to the mainland of Norway crashed, killing thirteen people.
+In 2016 a helicopter carrying workers from a North Sea oil rig to the mainland of Norway crashed, killing thirteen people.

 Maritime Workers’ Rights

 Workers in the maritime industry, including those working offshore for companies like Halliburton, are protected by maritime law in the event of a fatal accident or an accident that causes injuries.

 These laws allow workers to access workers’ compensation or to sue employers for compensation after accidents.
 They also give these rights to the dependents of those workers killed in such accidents.
-The compensation can cover such things as medical bills, lost wages, lost future earnings, and just for pain and suffering endured by accident.
+The compensation can cover medical bills, lost wages, future earnings, and just for pain and suffering endured by accident.